veliancreate/bowling-challenge/README.md

 Bowling Challenge
 =================

+## Tech used

+JS, JQuery, Jasmine.

+## Lessons learned

+This was a challenging task to build a bowling calculator and include a front end UI.
+I took an OOP approach which was the first time I had done so with Javascript.
+All my tests are passing, but I would like to refactor some of the code in the main calculator page.
+I would also like to itegrate Angular so create a realtime calculator....
+TBC.

+Task:
+-----

     Test time: Friday, the entire day and the weekend if you need it.
     Feel free to use Google, your notes, and your books.

-Task:
------

 Count and sum the scores of a bowling game for one player (in JavaScript).